The Spheroidal Bulge of the Milky Way: Chemodynamically Distinct from the Inner-Thick Disc and Bar: Stellar populations in the Galactic Bulge

 Considering that $X_4$ orbits are efficient at trapping stars with low angular momentum ($L_Z$)—such as those originating from a pressure-supported system (see Sec. \ref{sec:X4})—they would indiscriminately capture both the older, more metal-poor halo stars and stars from the central spheroidal bulge component.
-To test this hypothesis, in Fig. \ref{fig:afeh_5_components} (bottom-right panel), we analyze stars currently located in the bulge but with apocenters extending beyond 5 kpc, and whose orbits resemble those of the spheroidal bulge, i.e., showing no net rotation about the $z$-axis.
-The \alphafe\ vs. \feh\ diagram reveals that nearly all such stars have metallicities below $\sim -0.50$ dex and fall into two main groups: a smaller, compact group with $\feh \approx -0.70$ dex and \alphafe $\geq 0.2$, consistent with the spheroidal bulge peak, and a larger group (comprising about 70\% of the stars) at lower metallicities and with a broader \alphafe\ distribution, including $\sim$20\% of stars with $0.1 <$ \alphafe\ $< 0.2$.
+To test this hypothesis, in Fig. \ref{fig:afeh_5_components} (bottom-right panel), we analyse stars currently located in the bulge but with apocenters extending beyond 5 kpc, and whose orbits resemble those of the spheroidal bulge, i.e. showing no net rotation about the $z$-axis.
+The \alphafe\ versus \feh\ diagram reveals that nearly all such stars have metallicities below $\sim -0.50$ dex and fall into two main groups: a smaller, compact group with $\feh \approx -0.70$ dex and \alphafe $\geq 0.2$, consistent with the spheroidal bulge peak, and a larger group (comprising about 70\% of the stars) at lower metallicities and with a broader \alphafe\ distribution, including $\sim$20\% of stars with $0.1 <$ \alphafe\ $< 0.2$.
 Interestingly, we find similar stars in the inner thick disc and the bar, but at only $\sim$1\% contribution.
-These metal-poor, low-\alphafe\ stars could also include merger remnants \citep[e.g.,][]{HortaSchiavon2024}.
+These metal-poor, low-\alphafe\ stars could also include merger remnants \citep[e.g.][]{HortaSchiavon2024}.
 The chemical similarity between the metal-poor component of the spheroidal bulge or the $X_4$ stars and this larger population of metal-poor stars supports our hypothesis.
 It also reinforces the conclusion that the spheroidal bulge contains only a minor contribution ($\lesssim$16\%) from the more metal-poor (\feh\ $< -1.0$) genuine bulge stars or halo interlopers, including merger debris.

-The dynamically selected halo-like group from the \textit{inner-galaxy sample}, shown in the bottom-right panel of Fig. \ref{fig:afeh_5_components}, exhibits a distinct abundance pattern and a higher fraction of metal-poor stars compared to the confined bulge populations.
-To further characterize these halo-like stars, we examine their MDFs and \alphafe–[Fe/H] distributions in Fig. \ref{fig:gse}.
-To minimize contamination from genuine bulge stars, we apply two additional apocenter-based selections: one with $R_{\mathrm{apo}} > 8$ kpc and another with $R_{\mathrm{apo}} > 15$ kpc.
+The dynamically selected halo-like group from the inner-galaxy sample, shown in the bottom-right panel of Fig. \ref{fig:afeh_5_components}, exhibits a distinct abundance pattern and a higher fraction of metal-poor stars compared to the confined bulge populations.
+To further characterise these halo-like stars, we examine their MDFs and \alphafe–[Fe/H] distributions in Fig. \ref{fig:gse}.
+To minimise contamination from genuine bulge stars, we applied two additional apocenter-based selections: one with $R_{\mathrm{apo}} > 8$ kpc and another with $R_{\mathrm{apo}} > 15$ kpc.